Heritage of Page White and Farrer

 Staff and client loyalty are one of the great features of the firm.
 Several employees have worked at the firm for over 30 years, giving a steadying reliability and a knowledge of past cases and of the development of clients that is frequently useful.
 As Page White and Farrer heads towards its 175th anniversary since Edward Vaughan's initial steps, Page White and Farrer’s clients can continue to rely upon the dependability and experience of the firm.

-In 2017 Page White and Farrer launched an office in Munich, Germany.
+In 2017 Page White and Farrer launched an office in Munich, Germany and in 2020 it opened its second office in the United Kingdom in Leeds.